 12.1 Notice of motion to amend this Constitution must be given orally and in writing at a regular meeting of the Assembly a minimum of at least one month prior to the vote being taken.

-12.2 Amendments to the Constitution shall be voted upon at the AGM.
+12.2 Constitutional amendments shall be voted upon at the AGM.
 A simple majority shall be required for ratification of each amendment.

 12.3 Constitutional amendments may also be made at a General Meeting provided one month’s notice is given, and must be passed with a two-thirds majority of members in attendance.